 The world has changed so much in the last 20 years, the population has grown by nearly a quarter, and the global urban population has risen by 1.6 billion between 1994 and 2014.
 More than half of the world’s people now live in towns or cities, and our city lifestyle has caused so many of us to lose our connection with nature, our communities and sometimes ourselves.
 So, for me it feels good knowing that I am part of a company that is obsessed with making a difference, from its conservation partnerships and initiatives to providing the ultimate birding experience by making sure travel dreams come true.

 This gives me more than a job or career; it gives me purpose.

 I’m 3 years into my career with Rockjumper, and I can categorically state that whilst it has been the most fun I have had during my entire 20-year working career, it has also been the greatest continuous learning curve that I have experienced.
 We are constantly learning from each other or the market, deep diving to understand root causes that enable us to take better actions in the future.
-As a PROGRESSIVE and dynamic team, we continuously challenge ourselves to tough targets and work tirelessly in our teams to achieve our goals, learn and adapt.
-Each period growing in personal and business confidence and strength.
+As a PROGRESSIVE and dynamic team, we continuously challenge ourselves to make ours tours and tour experiences as perfect as possible for our clients, and work tirelessly in our teams to achieve our goals..

 The super stars of Rockjumper, namely the passionate tour leaders delivering our guided tours and our dedicated office staff who make everything happen seamlessly behind the scenes, have all collectively contributed to us achieving this noteworthy 21st birthday milestone.
 Our teams across the world regularly go above and beyond the call of duty for our guests, as our remarkable 21 stories will all showcase.